Get prescription for rosacea online

 How can I get a prescription for rosacea treatment?

-You can easily obtain a prescription by scheduling a photo-consultation through Miiskin, a virtual dermatology platform.
+You can easily obtain a prescription by scheduling an online consultation through Miiskin, a virtual dermatology platform.
 After reviewing your submitted photos and information, a licensed dermatologist will evaluate your skin condition and, if appropriate, provide a personalized prescription for a rosacea treatment cream.

 How long will it take to get a prescription for rosacea?